Home > Analyses > Utilities > Public Service Enterprise Group Incorporated

 Consolidated Edison, Inc.36B

-Public Service Enterprise Group Incorporated ranks 9th among 23 competitors in the Regulated Electric sector.
-Its market cap is 23.18% of the leader, NextEra Energy, and it stands below the average market cap of the top 10 competitors (67.5B), but above the sector median of 34B.
-The company is 7.27% behind the next competitor above it, Entergy Corporation, indicating a moderate gap with its closest rival.
+Public Service Enterprise Group ranks 9th among its 23 peers.
+Its market cap is 25.4% of the sector leader, NextEra Energy.
+The company sits below the average top 10 market cap of 67.5B but remains above the sector median of 34B.
+The 2.19% gap to the next competitor above highlights a tight cluster near its position.

 Comparisons with competitors